YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 When asking what expression evaluates to a given number, only the first clause in the evaluator contributes answers, finding multiples of that number, but all the rest clauses involving addition, subtruction and multiplication rarely contribute answers.
-This is due to the inefficient backward seraching algorithm.
+This is due to the inefficient backward searching algorithm.
 In those clauses it generates two equations and checks if the two right-hand-sides happen to sum / subtruct / product to the given number.
 The search space is too large.